Symmetrischema tangolias: Life cycle/Phenology

 After emergence, the female moth can live up to 3-4 nights; tomato stemborers have 12 overlapping lifecycles in a year and each lifecycle lasts for 4–7 weeks.
 Adult moths typically lay their eggs on invaded plants during nighttime.

 Tomato stemborer feeds on tuber stems and solanaceous plants during its larval stage.
 Their eggs sit in the slits of stems and neonate larvae enter stems through plant axils.
 This causes excrement in the entry hole of the host plant.
 Furthermore, severe stem damage can also result in the host plant wilting or leading the infested stem to bend-off.
 Usually, the larvae enters through the stem buds, which are immature growth points of the host plant, on a wound, which could also introduce microorganisms that cause secondary infections.
 Moreover, the pupa develops along the plant debris and exits through a hole ~2–3 mm in diameter.
 It will take around one day before emerging as an adult.
-Adult females will lay approximately 140-185 eggs on the leaxils of an the fost phant.
+Adult females will lay approximately 140-185 eggs on the leaxils of the host plant.
 Then, the cycle repeats.